-- To restrict users from entering free text values, check Restrict to dropdown values only.
+- To restrict users from entering free text values, toggle Restrict to dropdown values only.

 - Click OK.

-That’s it!
-The Single Select or Multi Select dropdown column is inserted into your sheet.
+That's it!
+The Single Select or Multi-Select dropdown column appears on your sheet.
 Now you can start collecting standardized values from collaborators.